eMahtab/spring-projects/spring-core/error-handling/README.md

 In the ProductController below, we added methods to handle error scenarios

-1. When product with given id is not found in GET/DELETE/PATCH operation
+1. When product with given id is not found in GET(by Id)/DELETE/PATCH operation
 2. When in POST call the required name field is not sent by client
 3. When any error occurs while deleting or patching a product